-Don't let botox go to your head…or should you?January 8th, 2013 in Neuroscience /
+Don't let botox go to your head…or should you?January 8, 2013 in Medicine & Health / Neuroscience

 Injecting botox into the arm muscles of stroke survivors, with severe spasticity, changes electrical activity in the brain and may assist with longer-term recovery, according to new research.

 Researchers at NeuRA (Neuroscience Research Australia) monitored nerve activity in the arms and brains of stroke survivors before and after botulinum toxin (botox) injections in rigid and stiff muscles in the arm.

 They found that botox indeed improved arm muscles, but also altered brain activity in the cortex – the brain region responsible for movement, memory, learning and thinking.